opensafely/os-demo-research/rmarkdown/Rdemo.md

 [<img src="../released-ouput/plots/plot_stppop_bar.png" title="registration count by STP" style="width:70.0%" />](https://github.com/opensafely/os-demo-research/blob/master/released-ouput/plots/plot_stppop_bar.png)

-Here we’re just linking to the released `.png` files in the repo (clicking the image takes you there).
+Here we're just linking to the released `.png` files in the repo (clicking the image takes you there).
 We could have also released the underlying STP count data and developed an analysis script directly on this dataset, provided it is non-disclosive.
 However, typically only the most high-level aggregated datasets are suitable for public release.

-Example 2 — Covid versus non-covid deaths
+Example 2 &mdash Covid versus non-covid deaths
 -----------------------------------------

 This example introduces codelists.
-We’re going to use OpenSAFELY to look at the frequency of covid-related deaths compared with non-covid deaths between 1 January 2020 and 30 September 2020, and see how this differs by age and sex.
-For this, we’ll need death dates for anyone in the database who died during the period of interest, and we’ll need a way to identify whether these deaths were covid-related or not.
+We're going to use OpenSAFELY to look at the frequency of covid-related deaths compared with non-covid deaths between 1 January 2020 and 30 September 2020, and see how this differs by age and sex.
+For this, we'll need death dates for anyone in the database who died during the period of interest, and we'll need a way to identify whether these deaths were covid-related or not.

 ### Study definition